 - Avoid loss of expensive reagents

 In recent years, biodegradable microcapsules/microparticles have gained widespread importance in the delivery of bioactive agents.
-Polymer based microcapsules/microparticles are one of the most successful new drug delivery systems.
-They can be used in various areas, such as long-term release systems, vaccine adjuvant, and tissue engineering.
-Droplet based microfluidics allows highly monodispersed droplet and microcapsules/microparticles production opposed to batch emulsion methods and provides an “In-line” continuous droplet production process.
+Polymer-based microcapsules/microparticles are one of the most successful new drug delivery systems.
+They can be used in various areas such as long-term release systems, vaccine adjuvant, and tissue engineering.
+Droplet based microfluidics produce highly monodispersed droplet and microcapsule/microparticle production opposed to batch emulsion methods and provide an “In-line” continuous droplet production process.

-The encapsulation of active ingredients such as flavors or fragrances for cosmetics and food products is a key step in these areas.
-One of the most important challenges in encapsulation isto prevent the leakage of the encapsulated species.
-The possibility to encapsulate these compounds allow one to control the release of the compound and improve pharmacokinetics.
+The encapsulation of active ingredients to create flavors or fragrances for cosmetics and food products is a key part of their formulation..
+A challenge of droplet generation applied to encapsulation is to prevent the leakage of the encapsulated species.
+The possibility to encapsulate these compounds allows users to control the release of the compound and improve pharmacokinetics.
 Modern drug encapsulation methods allow efficient loading of drug molecules inside nanoparticles, thereby reducing systemic toxicity associated with drugs.
 Targeting nanoparticles can enhance the accumulation of nanoencapsulated drugs at the diseased site.

 Next generation sequencing (NGS)

-In vitro cell culture is a fundamental component of biological production systems and biotechnological research.
-The ability to grow cells outside of their natural environment offers many possibilities ranging from high quantity production of enzymes to cell toxicity studies and drug discovery.
+In-vitro cell culture is a fundamental component of biological production systems and biotechnological research.
+The ability to grow cells outside of their natural environment offers many industry solutions from the high quantity production of enzymes to cell toxicity studies and drug discovery.

-Droplet microfluidics allows one to encapsulate single or multiple cells into tiny droplets of pL volume which are generated at a rate of approximately one thousand per second.
+Droplet generation allows one to encapsulate single or multiple cells into tiny droplets of pL volume which are generated at a rate of approximately one thousand per second.

-A key measurement challenge in diagnostic research involves identifying small changes in nucleic acid sequence that are commonly associated with genetic diseases such as Down’s syndrome, and many cancers.
+A key measurement challenge in diagnostic research involves identifying small changes in nucleic acid sequences that are commonly associated with genetic diseases such as Down’s syndrome and many cancers.
 Digital PCR (dPCR) carries out a single reaction within a sample as standard PCR, however the sample is separated into a large number of partitions where reactions take place in each partition individually.
-This is an excellent solution to partition a sample, and dPCR technology that make use of droplet microfluidics is often called droplet digital PCR (ddPCR).
+This is an excellent solution to partition a sample, and dPCR technology that makes use of droplet microfluidics is often called droplet digital PCR (ddPCR).

-Customer case studies The Hebrew University: Single-cell encapsulation and culture in 3D hydrogels followed by InDrops / Drop-Seq microfluidic protocols for RNA profiling Read more
+Microfluidics case studies The Hebrew University: Encapsulation and culture in 3D hydrogels for Single cell sequencing Read more

 Fluid handling and droplet control

-When it comes to droplet or particle generation, having control of the fluid delivery system is important.
-During droplet or particle production the flow rate of each phase must remain constant and stable to allow the production of monodisperse droplets.
+When it comes to particle or droplet generation, having control of the fluid delivery system is important.
+During particle or droplet production, the flow rate of each phase must remain constant and stable to allow the production of monodisperse droplets.

-The possibility to control the flow rate of each phase allows for more control over the process, to precisely and easily regulate the size of the droplet or particle generated.
+The ability to control the flow rate of each phase allows for more control over the process, precisely and easily regulating the size of the droplet or particle generated.